 Take into consideration the following things when choosing a multivitamin:

-• Choose a supplement from a company known to produce high-quality vitamins and one which has a good reputation;
+- Choose a supplement from a company known to produce high-quality vitamins and one that has a good reputation;

-Note: Consult an integrated healthcare practitioner if you have a history of complex diseases or you take any prescription drug prior to choosing a multivitamin.
+Note: Consult an integrated healthcare practitioner if you have a history of complex diseases or you take any prescription drug before choosing a multivitamin.

 Fat-soluble vitamins (A, D, E, and K) are well-stored in our bodies and have more chances to cause toxicity.
 Therefore, never take high doses of them without professional guidance.